 ● The channel control

-Auxiliary sends off a sound system with mic can be likened to branches which come off the primary signal flow to the speaker system and the power amplifier.
+Auxiliary sends off a sound system with a mic can be likened to branches that come off the primary signal flow to the speaker system and the power amplifier.
 Auxiliary sends transmits signals to the speaker’s monitor system or the external effects units.

 ● Master control